-Colleen Williams serves as co-anchor of NBC4’s weekday newscasts, NBC4 News at 5 p.m and 11 p.m., alongside Chuck Henry.
+Colleen Williams serves as co-anchor of the station's weekday newscasts, NBC4 News at 5 p.m., 7 p.m., and 11 p.m.
 She joined the station in 1986.

 Colleen was particularly visible during the trial of the century – the O. J. Simpson case which she covered for NBC4 and MSNBC, anchoring a daily report of the trial.
-It was after the case that she took the anchor reins for the NBC4 News at 11 p.m. in 1995, assembling Southern California’s most trusted and powerful news team in the market to this day with Chuck Henry, Fritz Coleman and Fred Roggin.
+It was after the case that she took the anchor reins for the NBC4 News at 11 p.m. in 1995, assembling Southern California’s most trusted and powerful news team in the market to this day with Co-Anchor Chuck Henry and Sports Anchor Fred Roggin.

 She has covered countless breaking news stories – from two Pope visits, earthquakes, terrorist attacks, the Los Angeles riots and the many infamous car chases that make Southern California unique.